 STEP 1: Remove your name and contact info from your manuscript.

-STEP 3: Pay the $20 submission fee via PayPal.
-This will not pay salaries or readers—everyone involved with Lost Roads volunteers.
+STEP 3: Pay the $25 submission fee via PayPal.
+This will not pay salaries or readers—everyone involved with Lost Roads volunteers their time.
 Fees go directly toward publishing quality writing.

 STEP 4: That’s it.
-We can’t wait to read what you send!
-Expect to hear from us in the summer of 2017.
+We can’t wait to read your work!
+Expect to hear from us in the spring or summer of 2019.

 ABOUT BESMILR BRIGHAM: Brigham (1913-2000) was an “Outsider Writer” who shirked well-trodden paths.
 In a lifetime spent across the Southern U.S. and Mexico she was always writing; her work appeared in Harpers and New Directions and was stored in broken refrigerators and other appliances.
-A selection of her work, Run Through Rock, is available in hard copy or as an ebook through Lost Roads at SPDbooks.
+A selection of her work, Run Through Rock, is available in hard copy or as an ebook through Amazon.

 ELIGIBILITY: Poetic manuscripts by women (or anyone identifying as a woman) living in rural areas or away from the coasts in cities or towns with less than a million people.
 Women living outside the U.S. please query: firstname.lastname@example.org.

-JUDGING PROCESS: This year’s guest judges are Andrea Rexilius and Eric Baus—read their bios below.
-Guest Judges work with Lost Roads Editor Susan Scarlata to select one winning manuscript.
+JUDGING PROCESS: Guest Judges work with Lost Roads Editor, Susan Scarlata, to select one winning manuscript.
 All manuscripts are read blind.
 This year’s guest judges are Carolyn Hembree and Joan Kane.